NiklasGustafsson/Hubitat/Drivers/Levoit/readme.md

 ## VeSync: Levoit Air Purifier Drivers

-These drivers add support for Levoit Air Core 200S and 400S air purifiers.
+These drivers add support for Levoit Air Core 200S, 300S, and 400S air purifiers.
 Installing the integration driver, and configuring with the VeSync account information will automatically discover existing equipment, as long as they have been setup with a VeSycn

 Equipment found will be added as child devices under the VeSync Integration device, and will have the same name and initial label as what is configures in the VeSync account.
 Pressing 'Resync Equipment' will discover all newly added devices.

 When discovered, a Core 200S purifier  will result in two devices being installed in Hubitat, one to control the operation of the purifier fan and display, one to control the night light.
-A Core 400S purifier will result in one device being installed.
+A Core 300S or 400S purifier will result in one device being installed.

 The purifiers show up as fans and switches, and there's also an 'info' attribute that is useful for displaying in a dashboard tile as HTML.
 The child devices are actuators, so their public methods may be invoked from rules.